 The Cryopump (Fig. 11) operates by capturing and storing gases and vapors, rather than transferring them through the pump.
 They use cryogenic technology to freeze or trap the gas to a very cold surface (cryocondensation or cryosorption) at 10°K to 20°K (minus 260°C).
 These pumps are very effective but have limited gas storage capacity.
 Collected gases/vapours must periodically be removed from the pump by heating the surface and pumping it away through another vacuum pump (known as regeneration).
 Cryopumps require a refrigeration compressor to cool the surfaces.
 These pumps can achieve a pressure of 7.5 x 10-10 Torr and have a pumping speed range of 1200 to 4200 l/s.

-|Figure 11 – Cross section of a typical Cryopump (Illustration Courtesy of Edwards)
+|Figure 11 – Cross-section of a typical Cryopump (Illustration Courtesy of Edwards)

 Sputter Ion Pumps (Dry, Entrapment)

-The sputter ion pump (Fig. 12) traps gases using the principles of gettering (whereby chemically active materials combine with gases to remove them) and ionisation (gas molecules are made electrically conductive and captured).
+The sputter ion pump (Fig. 12) traps gases using the principles of gettering (whereby chemically active materials combine with gases to remove them) and ionization (gas molecules are made electrically conductive and captured).
 A high magnetic field combined with a high voltage (4 to 7kV), creates a cloud of electrons-positive ions (plasma) which are deposited onto a titanium cathode and sometimes a secondary additional cathode composed of tantalum.
 The cathode captures the gases, resulting in a getter film.
 This phenomenon is referred to as sputtering.
 The cathode must be periodically replaced.
 These pumps have no moving parts, are low maintenance, and can achieve a pressure as low as 7.5 x 10-12 Torr.
 They have a maximum pumping of 1000 l/s.

 |Figure 123 – Cross section of a typical ion pump